-As of September 2005, CWD is known to infect free-ranging deer and elk in portions of Colorado, Illinois, Nebraska, New Mexico, New York, South Dakota, Utah, Wisconsin, West Virginia, Wyoming, and Saskatchewan, Canada.
-In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Kansas, Minnesota, Montana, Nebraska, New York, Oklahoma, South Dakota, Wisconsin, and Alberta and Saskatchewan, Canada.

-As of the first of October 2005, CWD has been found in four white-tailed deer in Hampshire County, West Virginia.
+As of January 2008, CWD is known to infect freeranging deer and elk in portions of Colorado, Illinois, Kansas, Nebraska, New Mexico, New York, South Dakota, Utah, Wisconsin, West Virginia, Wyoming, and Alberta and Saskatchewan, Canada, In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Kansas, Minnesota, Montana, Nebraska, New York, Oklahoma, South Dakota, Wisconsin, and Alberta and Saskatchewan, Canada.
+CWD has been found in twenty white-tailed deer in West Virginia.
 The first deer was a road-kill in Hampshire County.
-An additional three deer had been confirmed CWD positive from tests of 121 deer sampled in the same localized area in Hampshire County by West Virginia Division of Natural Resources personnel in cooperation with local landowners to determine the distribution and prevalence of the disease.

-Since 2002, the DNR Wildlife Resources Section, in cooperation with the SE Cooperative Wildlife Disease Study at the University of Georgia and the Minnesota Veterinary Diagnostic Laboratory has tested over 1,300 deer from West Virginia for CWD.
-The Hampshire County deer are the only animals thus far harboring the CWD agent.
+An additional nineteen deer have been confirmed CWD positive from the same area in Hampshire County.
+One of these deer was hunter harvested in 2006 and six more hunter harvested deer in 2007.
+The remainder were collected by West Virginia Division of Natural Resources (WVDNR) personnel in cooperation with local landowners to monitor the disease.
+Since 2002, the WVDNR, Wildlife Resources Section, in cooperation with the SE Cooperative Wildlife Disease Study at the University of Georgia and the Minnesota Veterinary Diagnostic Laboratory has sampled 6,903 deer from West Virginia for CWD and, as of January 2008, the twenty Hampshire County deer are the only animals found thus far to have the abnormal protein associated with CWD.